 I’ve not been a participator at all in the photographic competition world in the last 10 or so years – principally due to time and other focuses – but lockdown and the pandemic allowed more of the former and I entered Bird Photographer of the Year in 2021 with a couple of Highly Commended successes.
 A few years back when I seemed to have more of it, I had enjoyed category successes in the British Wildlife Photography Awards over a number of it’s early years, including winning the first Wildlife on Video category they ran, and was also overall winner of Outdoor Photographer of the year back in 2011.

 I have had a number of books published in the last few years.

-Wild Shropshire was collaborative project with Shropshire Wildlife Trust in celebration of their 50th Anniversary in 2012, and it was both a privilege and a pleasure to work with them in it’s production.
+Wild Shropshire was also a collaborative project with Shropshire Wildlife Trust in celebration of their 50th Anniversary in 2012, and it was both a privilege and a pleasure to work with them in it’s production.
 Although virtually sold out now it is still possible to find a few copies in local bookshops or contact me.

 Staying with the local theme I was keen to build on revealing much of the wildlife that could be found in my home county by presenting it’s landscapes from a different perspective – the air.
 The result is A Most Rare Vision: Shropshire From The Air, published in September 2014 and full details of which can be found on Merlin Unwin, the publisher’s, website.